-with ${\rm Im}$ denoting imaginary part. $\mathcal{L}_s^{G=0}$ is a Lindbladian if and only if this matrix is positive semidefinite.
+with ${\rm Im}$ denoting the imaginary part. $\mathcal{L}_s^{G=0}$ is a Lindbladian if and only if this matrix is positive semidefinite.
 After sorting out, the condition reads $D \geq 0$ with $D$ defined by

 Unlike the case $d = 2$, it is not clear if this is satisfied generally.
 To proceed, we numerically evaluate the sign of $D$ when the qutrit is coupled to a fast decaying qubit described by Eq.$\,$(\ref{eq:Diag_qubit}).
-In this evaluation, we assume $(\chi_1,\chi_2,\chi_3) = (0,\chi,2\chi)$.
+In this evaluation, we assume $(\chi_1,\chi_2,\chi_3) = (0,\chi,2\chi)$ with $\chi / \kappa = 0.1$.
 The results are shown in Fig.$\,$\ref{fig:Diag_sign}.
-The left figure shows a weak coupling case where $\chi / \kappa = 0.1$, whereas the right figure is the result with $\chi / \kappa = 2$.
-We verified the inequality Eq.$\,$(\ref{eq:Diag_ineq}) across all parameters shown in Fig.$\,$\ref{fig:Diag_sign}.
 We can see the blue regions where $D$ is negative.
 In these regions, one of the dissipators constituting $\mathcal{L}_s^{G=0}$ has a negative coefficient.
 Therefore, unlike the case $d = 2$, $\mathcal{L}_s^{G=0}$ is not a Lindbladian in general.
-We note that the non-Lindblad form of $\mathcal{L}_s^{G=0}$ is obtained even with infinitesimal coupling constants as discussed in Appendix \ref{app:4thqudit}.
+We note that the non-Lindblad form of $\mathcal{L}_s^{G=0}$ is obtained even with infinitesimal coupling constants as discussed in Appendix \ref{app:ae.qudit_4th}.

 To be more precise, it is complete positivity of the time evolution that is violated.
-As discussed in the Introduction section, the generator is a Lindbladian if and only if the time evolution map satisfies the semigroup relation and is a Kraus map and at any time.
+As discussed in the introduction section, the generator is a Lindbladian if and only if the time evolution map satisfies the semigroup relation and is a Kraus map at any time.
 In the current problem, the time evolution map, $\exp(\mathcal{L}_s^{G=0} t)$ with $t \in \mathbb{R}_{\geq 0}$, satisfies the semigroup relation and preserves the Hermitian property and trace.
 Thus, the non-Lindblad form of $\mathcal{L}_s^{G=0}$ detected by the negative sign of $D$ signifies the complete positivity violation of the time evolution map $\exp(\mathcal{L}_s^{G=0} t)$.
 In this qudit example, not only complete positivity, even positivity is violated.
 To see this, we note that the operation of the time evolution map $\exp(\mathcal{L}_s^{G=0} t)$ reads as

-From Lemma \ref{theorem:diagonal} in Appendix \ref{app:vect}, a superoperator of this form is positive if and only if it is completely positive.
+From Lemma \ref{theorem:diagonal} in Appendix \ref{app:vect_choi}, a superoperator of this form is positive if and only if it is completely positive.
 Thus, the violation of complete positivity is accompanied by that of positivity.
-We will present an interpretation of such a non-positive evolution in Sec.$\,$\ref{sec:diss}.
+We present an interpretation of such a nonpositive evolution in Sec.$\,$\ref{sec:diss}.